Andy4495/emulator-8-bit/README.md

 If `input-file` is not specified, then the default name `data.bin` is used.

 No error checking is performed on the input file, except that a maximum of 65536 bytes are read into memory.
-Any bytes beyond 65536 are ignored.
+If the file is larger than 65536 bytes, then the next 29 bytes are assumed to be the processor registers and interrupt settings.
+Any data beyond that is ignored.

 *Future iterations may support additional file formats such as Intel Hex or Motorola S-Records which would allow specific memory locations to be defined by the file.*